I AM, WE ARE . . . Forthcoming Book

 As a result, we are all in this thing called LIFE together.
 And by ‘we’ I mean you, me, every person, every animal, every plant, every insect, mold, fungi, bacteria, protist, rock, plot of soil, planet, alien race, whatever.
 Hearing that for the first time may sound silly, but it is a profound truth that every quantum physicist understands and a law that governs all life on this planet that we’re doing a “not-so-good-job” of sharing.
 Native Americans have always had a very deep, spiritual understanding of this without the benefit of applying science.
 It was a wisdom they acquired purely through observation as did Buddha and countless other observers of the ancient mystics arts.

-So any time we say, “I am this!” or “I am that!” we are fragmenting and marginalizing ourselves, disconnecting from the “whole” that we’re all a part of and reducing ourselves down to the most minuscule aspect of what we ‘think’ we are as opposed to what we truly are.
+So any time we say, “I am this!” or “I am that!” we are suffering delusion - fragmenting and marginalizing ourselves, disconnecting from the “whole” that we’re all a part of and reducing ourselves down to the most minuscule aspect of what we ‘think’ we are as opposed to what we truly are.
 We are NOT the avatars we temporarily occupy.

 To see ourselves from this perspective, we see ourselves as if we are in a bubble, insulated from the whole of existence that surrounds us, isolated, detached, and separated from everyone and everything.
 We see the world as external to us, we see our choices as separate and our actions as separate as if we live in a vacuum.